zobaer09/zobaer-ahmed/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Facilitated as a guest lecturer in several workshops and seminars on research methods
+        * Facilitated as a guest lecturer in several workshops on research methods
         * Directed climate change adaptation innovation works with water harvesting
         * Collaborated in proposal writing and joint publication